jb-delafosse/the-lazy-manager/README.md

 ### 2. 🤝 Meeting Preparer (`meeting-preparer`)

 *   **Purpose:** Facilitates the preparation of structured notes for one-on-one meetings and performance reviews.
-*   **Role:** Helps determine the meeting type, identifies the team member, and creates/updates a meeting preparation document (e.g., `people/john/performance-review/next.md`).
-It uses predefined templates and attempts to pre-fill information from previous meetings and career path documents.
+*   **Role:** Helps determine the meeting type, identifies the team member (or "me" for the user), and creates/updates a meeting preparation document (e.g., `people/john/performance-review/next.md` or `people/me/one-on-one/next.md`).
+It uses predefined templates and attempts to pre-fill information from `main.md` files, previous meetings, and career path documents, minimizing repetitive questions.
-*   **When to Use:** Use this mode before a one-on-one or performance review to structure your thoughts and ensure all key discussion points are covered.
+*   **When to Use:** Use this mode before a one-on-one or performance review (for a team member or yourself) to structure your thoughts and ensure all key discussion points are covered.
-*   **Key Capabilities:** Can read relevant files and edit meeting preparation files (`people/[firstname]/[meeting_type]/next.md`).
+*   **Key Capabilities:** Can read relevant files and edit meeting preparation files (`people/[firstname_or_me]/[meeting_type]/next.md`).
 It can also execute commands, for example, to create necessary directories.

 ### 3. 🗓️ Meeting Archiver (`meeting-archiver`)

 *   **Purpose:** Finalizes and archives meeting notes after a meeting has concluded.
-*   **Role:** Takes a preparatory note (typically `next.md`), reformats it for conciseness while maintaining its structure, and saves it as a dated archive (e.g., `people/john/one-on-one/2025-06-16.md`).
+*   **Role:** Takes a preparatory note (typically `next.md` for a team member or for "me"), reformats it for conciseness while maintaining its structure, and saves it as a dated archive (e.g., `people/john/one-on-one/2025-06-16.md` or `people/me/performance-review/2025-07-01.md`).
 It also manages the original `next.md` file post-archival.
-*   **When to Use:** After a meeting prepared with the "Meeting Preparer" (or similar) to create a clean, dated record.
+*   **When to Use:** After a meeting (with a team member or your own) prepared with the "Meeting Preparer" (or similar) to create a clean, dated record.
-*   **Key Capabilities:** Can read career profiles and meeting notes, and edit/create dated meeting archives and the `next.md` files.
+*   **Key Capabilities:** Can read career profiles and meeting notes, and edit/create dated meeting archives and the `next.md` files for both team members and "me".
 It can also execute commands for file management.

 ## General Workflow for AI-Assisted Note Taking